List of WIPs

 Please note: I have been writing for decades.
 I have hundreds of ideas.
 These are just some I'm choosing to focus on right now.
 If you think any of these are good, please let me know.
 I am choosing these purely by gut feeling.

-War and Fireflies - Editing Part 1 with writers at Hawaii Writers Guild.
+War and Fireflies - Skyler believes that Malina, his first and only true love, was killed in a massacre.
+19 years later she shows up in Hawaii to introduce him to his daughter Sofia.
+Editing Part 1 with writers at Hawaii Writers Guild.
 Part 2 and 3 are shaping themselves.
 This is my 'odd' story.
 Unlike any other story I've ever done, this one is creating itself.

 Confessions of the Snow Queen - Being cold, isn't always cold.
-22,000 words, but it needs editing.
-And I want to add things, so I might change age group and rewrite the whole story.
+22,000 words, so obviously not a picture book, but it is a children's book, that needs editing.

-Notes for the Underground, London Style - done long ago, should go through it again.
+Notes for the Underground, London Style - the story is true to its title.
+You should not mess with London.
+I've done this long ago, should go through it again.
 I remember having fun writing this.

 Waltz with Aphrodite - my one and only chick-lit needs another look after all these years